Meta Dynamic Pricing: Transfer Learning Across Experiments: Introduction

 We study this question for Thompson sampling algorithms in dynamic pricing applications that involve a large number of related products.
 Dynamic pricing algorithms enable retailers to optimize profits by sequentially experimenting with product prices, and learning the resulting customer demand \citep{kleinberg2003value, besbes2009dynamic}.
 Such algorithms have been shown to be especially useful for products that exhibit relatively short life cycles \citep{ferreira2015analytics}, stringent inventory constraints \citep{xu2018designing}, strong competitive effects \citep{fisher2017competition}, or the ability to offer personalized coupons/pricing \citep{zhang2017does, ban2017personalized}.
 In all these cases, the demand of a product is estimated as a function of the product's price (chosen by the decision-maker) and a combination of exogenous features as well as product-specific and customer-specific features.
 Through carefully chosen price experimentation, the decision-maker can learn the price-dependent demand function for a given product, and choose an optimal price to maximize profits \citep{qiang2016dynamic, cohen2016feature, javanmard2016dynamic}.
 Dynamic pricing algorithms based on Thompson sampling have been shown to be particularly successful in striking the right balance between exploring (learning the demand) and exploiting (offering the estimated optimal price), and are widely considered to be state-of-the-art \citep{thompson1933likelihood, agrawal2013thompson, RVR14, FLW18}.

-The decision-maker typically runs a separate pricing experiment (\ie, dynamic pricing algorithm) for each product.
-However, this approach can waste valuable samples re-discovering information shared across different products.
+The decision-maker typically runs a separate pricing experiment (\ie, dynamic pricing algorithm) for each product (or for a set of simultaneously-offered products).
+However, this approach can waste valuable samples re-discovering information that could have been learned from previously-offered related products.
 For example, students may be more price-sensitive than general customers; as a result, many firms such as restaurants, retailers and movie theaters offer student discounts.
 This implies that the coefficient of student-specific price elasticity in the demand function is positive for many products (although the specific value of the coefficient likely varies across products).
 Similarly, winter clothing may have higher demand in the fall and lower demand at the end of winter.
 This implies that the demand functions of winter clothing may have similar coefficients for the features indicating time of year.
 In general, there may even be complex correlations between coefficients of the demand functions of products that are shared.
 For example, the price-elasticities of products are often negatively correlated with their demands, \ie, customers are willing to pay higher prices when the demand for a product is high.
+When offering \textit{multiple} products simultaneously, one must additionally learn cross-product price elasticities in the demand function (to model substitution effects), which may also exhibit patterns that can be learned from substitution patterns of related products in historical data.
+For example, substitution effects may be stronger between more similar products, or among more price-sensitive customers like students.

 Thus, one may expect that the demand functions for related products may share some (a priori unknown) common structure, which can be learned \textit{across} products.
 Note that the demand functions are unlikely to be exactly the same, so a decision-maker would still need to conduct separate pricing experiments for each product.
-However, accounting for shared structure during these experiments may significantly speed up learning per product, thereby improving profits.
+However, accounting for shared structure during these experiments may significantly speed up learning per product (or per set of products, if offering multiple products simultaneously), thereby improving profits.